NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 shots.
 Then someone could potentially average all the DEMs together to create a more robust data product.

-For this example, we downloaded the images ``FC21A0010191_11286212239F1T.IMG`` and ``FC21A0010192_11286212639F1T.IMG``

-which show the Cornelia crater.
-We found these images by looking at the popular anaglyph shown on the Planetary Science Blog :cite:`planetaryblog:vesta`.
+For this example, we used the images FC21A0010191_11286212239F1T and FC21A0010192_11286212639F1T which show the Cornelia crater on Vesta.
+We learned about them from the anaglyph shown on the Planetary Science Blog :cite:`planetaryblog:vesta`.

 .. figure:: images/examples/dawn/Vesta_figure.png
    :name: dawn-nomap-example